 Be aware that once you thaw it, your smoked salmon filet or plank may lose a lot of moisture.

 Consider thawing it in the package under running water to help the flesh maintain moisture and resist collapsing.

 Alaskan Gold Smoked Salmon has a shelf life of 30 days once thawed!

 How Long Does Cured Salmon Last?

 Gravlax is a method of curing salmon that has Scandinavian origins.
-Per food authorities with Serious Eats, the term "gravlax" means "buried salmon."
+The term “gravlax” means “buried salmon.”
 The traditional preparation method included burying it in cool beach sand until it was fermented.

 You can cure a salmon filet in a brine of salt, sugar, dill and other spices.
 Rather than placing it in sand, you can bury it in fresh dill and weight it down to force out the moisture.

-Gravlax takes just a couple of days and a bit of flipping to prepare, but once you're done you can shave of slices of delicious cured salmon without needing to smoke it.
+Gravlax takes just a couple of days and a bit of flipping to prepare, but once you’re done you can shave off slices of delicious cured salmon without needing to smoke it.